 A stockholder can vote for or withhold his or her vote for each of the nominees.
-In the absence of instructions to the contrary, it is the intention of the persons named as proxies to vote such proxy FOR the election of the nominees named in this proxy statement.
+In the absence of instructions to the contrary, the persons named as proxies will vote such proxy FOR the election of the nominees named in this proxy statement.
 If any of the nominees should decline or be unable to serve as a director, it is intended that the proxy will be voted for the election of such person as is nominated by the Board as a replacement.
 The Board has no reason to believe that any of the nominees will be unable or unwilling to serve.